 The wear and tear on warehouse floors can lead to considerable cost and aggravation for facilities managers.
 Traditional concrete floors are prone to cracking and curling, which is exacerbated by heavy traffic from forklifts as well as automated storage and retrieval systems.
 These repairs are costly, particularly for businesses that cannot afford lengthy warehouse downtime.
 Even minor flooring cracks and curls damage forklifts and retrieval equipment, resulting in higher maintenance costs and downtime.

 One novel way to lower the tenant’s operating cost is by installing a DUCTILCRETE® engineered slab system.
 The system’s composition and unique placement technique introduce greater performance of the concrete and allow for dramatically increased joint spacing, alleviating curling and cracking.
 This yields smoother, flatter floors with far greater long-term value, helping to lower maintenance costs by up to 75%.

 Increasing warehouse flexibility and capacity

 DUCTILCRETE® engineered slab systems provide a cost-effective way to expand warehouse capacity.
-The floors have a thinner profile than traditional concrete slab, yet have up to 125% higher load bearing capacity.
+Based on project-specific requirements, DUCTILCRETE® systems have the ability to reduce the slab profile yet provide up to 125% higher load bearing capacity when compared to conventional slab designs.
 Additionally, since DUCTILCRETE® systems have far fewer joints, tenants have greater flexibility in racking and equipment layouts.

 These extremely flat floors are also ideal for those using a computerized picking system or cantilevered racking systems.
 They can also be easily adapted to support a wide range of uses, such as food grade, manufacturing or lab grade facilities.